vhaudiquet/ubuntu-project-docs/docs/how-to/contribute-docs.md

 ## Contribute on GitHub

-If you are familiar with a Git development workflow, `checkout` the [Ubuntu Project docs repository](https://github.com/ubuntu/ubuntu-project-docs) and contribute your change as a
+If you are familiar with a Git development workflow, `fork` the [Ubuntu Project docs repository](https://github.com/ubuntu/ubuntu-project-docs) and contribute your change as a
 [pull request](https://github.com/ubuntu/ubuntu-project-docs/pulls).